 John Taylor was my great-great-great-grandfather.
 Unfortunately, this is a “dead end” line owing to the difficulty of tracing a name as common as John Taylor.
-He first appears in the 1850 census of Walker County, Georgia but I am unable to determine his background.
-His son William F. Taylor eventually settled in Titus (later Morris) County, Texas.
+Born somewhere in South Carolina according to census records, he first appears in Early County, Georgia in 1838.
+He later lived in Walker County, Georgia and Marshall County, Alabama and died in DeKalb County, Alabama.
+His son William F. Taylor, along with several siblings, eventually settled in Titus (later Morris) County, Texas.

-John Taylor (c1813 – by1880) — my great-great-great-grandfather.
-Born in South Carolina but lived in Walker County, Georgia, then Marshall County, Alabama, and DeKalb County, Alabama.
-His wife was evidently Sarah E. Lemacks.
-The descendants of four of his children settled in or around Cookville, Texas in the mid and late 1880s.
+John Taylor (c1813 – c1880) — my great-great-great-grandfather.
+Born in South Carolina but first appears in Early County, Georgia, then Walker County, Georgia, then Marshall County, Alabama, and finally DeKalb County, Alabama.
+His wife was Sarah Ella Lemacks.
+The descendants of five of his children settled in or around Cookville, Texas in the mid and late 1880s.

 William F. Taylor (19 February 1841 – 28 April 1914) — my great-great-grandfather, born in Georgia but lived in DeKalb County, Alabama and Morris County, Texas.